 Most notably, PROMESA created a seven-member financial oversight board appointed by the White House that was granted full control of Puerto Rico’s finances.
 It also created a debt restructuring process similar to Chapter 9 that governed negotiations with creditors to reduce debt payments.

-But many bondholders have promised to challenge the plan in court.
+Many bondholders have promised to challenge the debt restructuring in court.
+In July 2020, the U.S. Supreme Court unanimously ruled in favor of the board after a hedge fund and a labor union argued that the board’s members were unconstitutionally appointed.
 Other critics allege that the process undermines the territory’s already weak self-rule and that its actions, including cuts to health care and education, further compromise the island’s frail institutions.
 At the same time, some experts have suggested Puerto Rico’s experience could be a potential test case for heavily indebted U.S. states such as Illinois and New Jersey, which are also constitutionally ineligible for bankruptcy protections.

 What are the arguments for changing Puerto Rico’s status?